sandeepthukral/qa-assignment-mq/README.md

 These errors usually result in frontend issues and should be caught and reported.

 The framework has the capability to fail tests if SEVERE JS errors are observed.
-But it has been turned off for now, because an error is reported when creating a user with invalid email address.
+But it has been turned off for now, because an error is reported when creating a user with an invalid date or updating one with an invalid email address.

 ## Further (proposed) improvements for the framework
 ### Run the tests on CI platform